sirrrich/vex2pdf/README.md

 ```
 cargo doc --open
 ```

 ## CycloneDX VEX Format
-This tool complies with the CycloneDX VEX schema version 1.5.
+This tool fully supports CycloneDX VEX schema version 1.5 and provides compatibility for version 1.6 documents that only use 1.5 fields.
+Documents using 1.6-specific fields may not process correctly.
 For more information about the CycloneDX VEX format, see:
 - [CycloneDX VEX Specification](https://cyclonedx.org/capabilities/vex/)
 - [CycloneDX VEX Schema](https://cyclonedx.org/docs/1.5/json/)

+### Version 1.6 Compatibility Mode

+This tool implements a special compatibility mode for CycloneDX 1.6 documents:

+- When the tool encounters a document with `specVersion: "1.6"`, it will:
+  1. Display a notification about downgrading to 1.5
+  2. Automatically modify the document's spec version to "1.5"
+  3. Attempt to process it using the 1.5 schema parser

+This compatibility approach works well for documents that don't use 1.6-specific fields but allows the tool to process newer documents without requiring users to manually modify them.

+**Limitations:**
+- Documents that use 1.6-specific fields or structures may fail during processing
+- No validation is performed for 1.6-specific features
+- This is a temporary solution until full 1.6 support is implemented in the underlying cyclonedx-bom library

+When processing 1.6 documents, you'll see console messages indicating the compatibility mode is active.

 ## Security Considerations
 - The application reads and processes files from the current directory